On this page:

 In addition to the management of patients with cirrhosis, alcohol-related liver diseases, fatty liver, autoimmune conditions, biliary conditions, metabolic liver disease and cancers of the liver, gallbladder or pancreas there are areas of additional expertise in the following:

-We are a major centre for treatment for primary liver cancer offering a range of non-surgical treatments including transarterial chemoembolization (TACE), microwave ablation, oral chemotherapy (e.g. sorafenib and lenvatanib), and strong links with King’s College Hospital for consideration of liver radiotherapy (SIRT) and liver surgery including resection and transplantation.
+We are a major centre for treatment for primary liver cancer offering a range of non-surgical treatments including transarterial chemoembolization (TACE), microwave ablation, immunotherapy and chemotherapy.
+We have a weekly upper gastrointestinal cancer and monthly specialist liver cancer multidisciplinary meeting in which patients are discussed in depth.
+We also have strong links with King’s College Hospital for consideration of liver radiotherapy and liver surgery including resection and transplantation.

 Local Alcohol Prevention Service